SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

 A - Variant calling
 -------------------

-a - Reference indexation: Create an index for STAR RNAseq mapping
+### a - Reference indexation

+Create an index for STAR RNAseq mapping

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s a

-1 folder is created in the current directory (name = prefix+*ref*star\_1).
+1 folder is created in the current directory (name = prefix+_ref_star\_1).
 This folder contains index constructed and used by STAR to align RNAseq reads

-b - Identification of splicing sites.
+### b - Identification of splicing sites

 During this step, all reads from all libraries are merged and aligned against the reference sequence which allowed STAR to identify splicing sites which will be used to build a new index (step c) taking in account the splicing site.

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s b

-A file (prefix+"*JUNC*ESTIMATION\_SJ.out.tab") containing the splicing sites is generated
+A file (prefix+"_JUNC_ESTIMATION_SJ.out.tab") containing the splicing sites is generated

-c - Reference indexation: with the splicing site information
+### c - Reference indexation

+This time the reference is indexed but with the splicing site information identified with previous step

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s c

-1 folder is created in the current directory (name = prefix+*ref*star\_2).
+1 folder is created in the current directory (name = prefix+_ref_star_2).
 This folder contains index constructed and used by STAR to align RNAseq reads

-d - Read mapping: Reads are aligned against the reference sequence using STAR software
+### d - Read mapping

+Reads are aligned against the reference sequence using STAR software.
+Read are indexed one library after the other.

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s d